asch89/asch89/README.md

+software engineer
-- How to reach me: joeymasche@gmail.com
+- how to reach me: joeymasche@gmail.com

 <!---
 asch89/asch89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.